asmund20/KeebAgn/README.md

 It has the six by three main matrix and three thumb keys, like the Corne.

-I have recieved the pcb.
-The spacing was too tight for the keycaps I bought, so will have to increase that.
+I have made some changes since the first prototype I recieved, which did not fit the mx spacing of the keycaps.

 ## Clone
 To include the footprints from [ceoloide/ergogen-footprints](https://github.com/ceoloide/ergogen-footprints/tree/603afdc17dda267d4daffe45121c907b77b4d2de), clone with